yasmin-shahed/proof-mouse/README.md

 | `cp` | `a -> b` | `~b -> ~a` |
 | `self_or` | `a \/ a` | `a` |
 | `self_and` | `a /\ a` | `a` |

-### Peculiarities of Hypothetical Worlds and Deduction Blocks
-1. When using the deduction rule, is may be more convenient to write a range of line numbers instead of a list; this can be accomplished with the `x-y` syntax, which expands to the list of lines from `x` to `y`, inclusive on both ends.
-1. In the case of nested hypothetical worlds, the line numbers of the inner world do not also belong to the other world.
-For example, the exportation proof presented [above](#writing-proofs) would fail if line 7 instead read `7.
-A -> (B -> C) ded 2-6`
-1. A hypothetical world can only introduce a single hypothesis.
-However, Pamplemousse does not distinguish between premises and hypotheses, which means all premises must be introduced outside of any hypothetical world.